M64GitHub/zig64/README.md

       pc_to_loadaddr: bool
   ) !u16
   ```
-  Loads a `.prg` file into memory and returns the load address.
+  Loads a `.prg` file into `Ram64k` and returns the load address; if `pc_to_loadaddr` is true, sets the CPU’s program counter to the load address.

   ```zig
   pub fn run(
       c64: *C64
   ) void
   ```
-  Executes the CPU until program termination (RTS).
+  Executes the CPU continuously from the current program counter until program termination (RTS).

   ```zig
   pub fn call(